triplea-dev/triplea-woocommerce-plugin/src/readme.txt

 == Changelog ==

+= 1.6.0 =
+Improvements to translations.
+Added/updated French, Spanish, Portuguese, Dutch.
+Some more text made translatable.
+Some important bug fixes added.

 = 1.5.7 =
 Made a fix allowing the plugin to be disabled :)
 Adding debug log messages for checkout form validation.